wp-plugins/wp-simple-firewall/readme.txt

 [youtube http://www.youtube.com/watch?v=r307fu3Eqbo]

-Protects your WordPress site in 3 main ways:
+Protects your WordPress site in 5 main ways:

+= Plugin Self-Protection =

+This plugins locks itself down - you can add access restriction to the plugin itself!

 = A Simple, Effective Firewall =